rodrigokang/portfolio/README.md

 ### Quantum Information Science
 Explorations into the realm of quantum computing, quantum information theory and quantum control theory.
 This includes simulations of quantum algorithms, quantum cryptography, and studies on quantum entanglement and coherence.

-### Computational Physics
-Projects that apply computational methods to solve complex physical problems.
-This includes simulations, numerical methods, and data analysis in fields such as statistical mechanics, fluid dynamics, and condensed matter physics, among others.

 ## Projects